clione/dboilerplate/README.md

 dboilerplate
 ============

+dboilerplate is a django template for setting up projects quickly.
+There are two options to use it:

+* Install it from the repository:
+Clone the repository to your computer and run afterwards this command:
+`$ django-admin.py startproject --template=/path/to/the/template

+* Install it from GitHub
+`$ django-admin.py startproject --template=https://github.com/clione/dboilerplate/archive/master.zip myproject

+Requirements:
+- django 1.4.x-1.6.x
+- Python 2.7.x

 PLEASE NOTE: This boilerplate is still in development, the documentation is not finished yet.
 You can help us if you want!